Ginga1402/RAG-Retrieval-Augmented-Generation-Notebook/README.md

 If you have a new idea, want to add a notebook, fix something, or improve the docs — feel free to jump in!

-Here’s how:
+### Here’s how:

-Fork the repo
+- Fork the repo

-Create a new branch for your changes
+- Create a new branch for your changes

-Open a pull request with a short note about what you did
+- Open a pull request with a short note about what you did

-And if you're adding a notebook, just make sure it runs well and has a few helpful comments.
+- And if you're adding a notebook, just make sure it runs well and has a few helpful comments.

-Thanks for being here 🙌
+#### Thanks for being here 🙌
+---

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.